-The central ailment of our body politic is a failure of social cohesion.
-This virulent and increasingly publicized malady deserves careful diagnosis.
-The current essay is an effort in that direction.
+Our body politic suffers a serious ailment: the failure of social cohesion.
+This virulent and increasingly publicized malady deserves careful diagnosis, and the current essay is an effort in that direction.

 It is best to begin with some perspective.
 Concern with cohesion has a long history in political philosophy, and no one summarized the dilemma better than Bertrand Russel.
 He suggested every culture is subject to “two opposite dangers: ossification through too much discipline and reverence for tradition”, but also dissolution “through the growth of an individualism and personal independence that makes cooperation impossible.”

 Approaches to the answer differ considerably by political orientation.
-These orientations differ both in the divisive forces they support and in the cohesive forces they promote.
+These orientations differ in the pattern of divisive and cohesive forces they promote.

 But economic policy can also decrease cohesion.
 Both Conservatives and Libertarians, for example, support a push toward the independence pole of such policy, recommending reductions in business regulations, taxes, and spending on social programs.